ErpNetDocs/winclient/introduction/fields-management/notifications-system.md

 # Notifications System
-The notifications system in @@name informs the user about the current or upcoming events.
-The notifications might be for:
+The notifications system in @@name informs users about current or upcoming events.
+Notifications may be prompted for:
-- a new email
+- new emails
-- a reminder for a task that has to be done
+- reminders for tasks that need to be done
-- an incoming call
+- incoming calls

-To receive notifications, *Notifications settings* must be **enabled**.
+For notifications to be received, *Notifications settings* must be **enabled**.

-When entering the system , a new notification shows up to notify for a new email, an incoming call or an expired task.
+Upon entering the system, notifications will pop up for new emails, incoming calls or expired tasks.

-By clicking on the notification, a document related to the event opens up – an **email**, an  **Activity** document or а record for the **Subject** (for an incoming call).
+Once a notification is clicked, a document related to the event opens up.
+It could be an **email**, an **Activity** document or a record for the **Subject** (for incoming calls).

-In case the user does not open the notifications right after entering the system they move up above the command ribbon as icons.
-The appearance of the icon depends on the type of the event.
+If the user does not open the notifications right away, they move above the command ribbon and become icons.
+Their appearance depends on the type of the event.

-The icon disappears after being opened.
+The icon disappears after it's opened.

-In case the user wants to ignore the notification received, select command ‘Dismiss all’.
+In case the user wants to ignore the received notification, the command *Dismiss all* must be **selected**.